Interacting with Americans and Canadians

 disgusting, and picking at the teeth with the fingers or with

-a "toothpick" in public is also not accepted in most
+a "toothpick" in public will also not be accepted in most

 Touching the eyes or inside of the mouth or nose with